Golden-winged Warbler and Cape May Warbler

 Guide

 A strikingly patterned warbler of leafy second growth and swamp edges.
-Once common in the northeast, it has been declining recently in southern parts of its breeding range.
+Once common in the northeast, the Golden-winged Warbler has been declining recently in southern parts of its breeding range.
 As it disappears, its close relative the Blue-winged Warbler has been advancing north.
-The Blue-wing may be driving the Golden-wing out of the best habitats, but the situation is not well understood.
-The two species interbreed, creating distinctive hybrid types known as 'Brewster's' and 'Lawrence's' warblers.
+The Blue-winged Warbler may be driving the Golden-winged Warbler out of its most suitable habitats, but the situation is not well understood.
+The two species interbreed, creating distinctive hybrid types known as 'Brewster's' Warbler and 'Lawrence's' Warbler.

 Cape May Warbler